 Are Divorce Filings Public in Connecticut?

-Divorce is something that both parties usually want to keep out of the public eye.
+Most people do not want their divorce publicized like a Judge Judy show.
+Divorce is a sensitive type of legal matter in which both parties usually want to keep out of the public eye.
 It’s a private matter that can be embarrassing for many people.
 It’s natural to wonder if divorce is a matter of public record in Connecticut.

 A Closer Look at Divorce Records

-- To protect victims of abuse and domestic violence.
+- To protect victims of abuse and domestic violence;

-- To protect sensitive proprietary business details.
+- To protect sensitive, proprietary business details;

 - To prevent malicious, false information from becoming public knowledge.